wandb/wandb/docs/markdown/data_types.md

 # wandb.data_types
 [source](https://github.com/wandb/client/blob/feature/docs/wandb/data_types.py#L0)
-Wandb has special data types for logging to allow for richer visualizations.
+Wandb has special data types for logging rich visualizations.

 All of the special data types are subclasses of WBValue.
-All of the data types serialize to json, since that is what andb uses to save the objects locally and upload them to the wandb server.
+All of the data types serialize to JSON, since that is what wandb uses to save the objects locally and upload them to the W&B server.

 ## WBValue